-"Our organization is about not taking oneself too seriously and fighting against the notion of beauty as a purely aesthetic quality," current president Gianni Aluigi explained.
+"Our organisation is about not taking oneself too seriously and fighting against the notion of beauty as a purely aesthetic quality," current president Gianni Aluigi explained.
 "It is obvious that our members aren't 'ugly' in the classic sense.
-Maybe they aren't beautiful, but we just joke about that."
+Maybe they aren't beautiful but we just joke about that."

 "But the fact that this club exists, and the ever-growing number of our members shows that we are slowly succeeding in combating prejudice," he said, with a hint of pride in his voice.
 "And when I say prejudice, I mean all kinds of prejudice.
 Not just the one that has to do with physical appearance, but prejudice against homosexuals, immigrants, Muslims… any minority in the world."

 Photographer Mattia Micheli and I spent two days among the "ugly people" of Piobbico.
 Here are some photos from that weekend.